The Ultimate Guide to Planning Holidays in Iceland

 Food in Reykjavik:

-Reykjavik has a great many fantastic eateries and drinking spots and our Golden Circle Food Tour combines sightseeing with local food tasting, so you get the best of both worlds.
+Reykjavik has a great many fantastic eateries and drinking spots with local food tasting, so you get the best of both worlds.
 Not only will you get to visit Thingvellir National Park, Gullfoss Waterfall and the Geysir Geothermal area, but also taste some exquisite traditional cuisine at Turf House and the Farm to Fork experience at Efstidalur II Farm.
 This is a must do for any adventure loving foodie craving a tasty meal with a side order of sightseeing.

 The Nightlife in Reykjavik: